Real-Dev-Squad/website-api-contracts/answers/README.md

 | PATCH  | [/answers](#patch---answers) | for updating the answers(will primarily be using for approval) |
 | GET    | [/answers](#get---answers)   | it will be to get the answers                                  |

+### Status description

+`PENDING` - peer has submitted the answer but haven't got any review on the answer yet.
+`APPROVED` - if host/moderator has approved the answer `REJECTED` - if host/moderator has rejected the answer

 ### POST - /answers

 It will be used for peers to answer questions.